graffenwalder/growPi/README.md

 - The waterpump in this setup produces about 5ml/second.
 Make sure to test how much your setup produces, results may vary.
 - If you don't want to use the website, just remove all uploadCSV() and UploadImage() functions from the main loop.
+- If you want to get the timelapse video, download timelapse.py and secrets.py, and run `timelapse.py` on your local machine.
+- Or upload it to a server and add it to a cronjob, so the video will get updated automaticly.